 Dogs should have their teeth brushed roughly as often as humans.

 If you are not yet ready to commit to brushing your dog’s teeth on the same schedule as yours, you have options.
 A dog’s teeth must be brushed at least three times per week to effectively remove plaque, bacteria, and other buildup.
 Many pet parents will land somewhere between these two frequencies.
+Our friends at PetKeen have created a visual guide to help you learn the best way to brush your pups teeth.

 Signs That Your Dog’s Teeth Need More Brushing